How Do I Recover Files from Formatted Hard Drive?

 The Format commands are typically run to prepare a new logical drives for use after Fdisked hard drive - enabling the installation of an operating system, application programs & eventual user data.
 The format command has been around for a long time, formerly they were stand alone DOS programs before being integrated into Windows.

-1. Download EaseUS Data Recovery Wizard, install it and launch it.
-Click the "Complete Recovery" button on the main window of Data Recovery Wizard.
-(If you cannot boot the computer, please use data recovery bootable disk or connect the hard drive to another computer as slave to recover lost data.)
+Tip: If you cannot boot the computer, please use data recovery bootable disk or connect the hard drive to another computer as slave to recover lost data.

-Caution: Saving file(s) to the partition or drive where you are recovering data, for it may result in overwriting data and permanent data loss!
+Caution: Save the recovered data on another partition or drive instead of the formatted one, for it may result in overwriting data and permanent data loss!

 For more information of formatting drives, please see: How do I format a hard drive?